 Finally, you’ll have questions that require you to calculate the perimeter, the area, the surface area, or the circumference of certain shapes.

-We talk about exactly what you need to memorize in the online course (and you’ll get plenty of practice too), but you can probably tell from the question breakdown that you’ll need to memorize formulas for things like…
+We talk about exactly what you need to memorize in the my TEAS prep online review (and you’ll get plenty of practice too), but you can probably tell from the question breakdown that you’ll need to memorize formulas for things like…

 → The average (sum of terms divided by number of terms)